Tax Refund Calculator

 How it works

-This calculator starts with gross annual income, applies either the standard deduction or your itemized deduction amount, estimates federal income tax by filing status, and then compares that amount with federal tax withheld.
+This calculator starts with gross annual income plus any other ordinary taxable income you include, applies either the standard deduction or your itemized deduction amount, includes the supported 2025 age-based deduction rules, estimates federal income tax by filing status, and then compares that amount with federal tax withheld plus any estimated tax payments entered.

-It is designed to answer a practical planning question: does your current withholding look high, low, or close to your estimated federal tax under the supported assumptions on this page?
+It is designed to answer a practical planning question: do your current withholding and estimated tax payments look high, low, or close to your estimated federal tax under the supported assumptions on this page?

 Simple refund estimate model

-Estimated refund or amount owed = Federal tax withheld − Estimated federal income tax after supported deductions and credits
+Estimated refund or amount owed = (Federal tax withheld + Estimated tax payments) − Estimated federal income tax after supported deductions and credits

 Main inputs in the estimate